-- 20. The Commissioner, during the course of their activities, will receive information from a range of sources, including personal data.
-They will process all personal data in accordance with the principles of the GDPR, the DPA 2018 and all other applicable legislation.
-The Commissioner may identify that information they hold, which may include personal data, ought to be shared with the GC as it would assist them in performing their functions and responsibilities. - 21.
-Section 132(1) of the DPA 2018 states that the Commissioner can only share confidential information with others if there is lawful authority to do so.
+19. The Commissioner, during the course of her activities, will receive information from a range of sources, including personal data.
+She will process all personal data in accordance with the principles of the GDPR, the DPA 2018 and all other applicable legislation.
+The Commissioner may identify that information she holds, which may include personal data, ought to be shared with the LSS as it would assist them in performing their functions and acting in the public interest.

+- 20. Section 132(1) of the DPA 2018 states that the Commissioner can only share confidential information with others if there is lawful authority to do so.
 In this context, the information will be considered confidential if has been obtained, or provided to, the Commissioner in the course of, or the purposes of, discharging her functions, relates to an identifiable individual or business, and is not otherwise available to the public from other sources.
 This therefore includes, but is not limited to, personal data.
-Section 132(2) of the DPA 2018 sets out the circumstances in which the Commissioner will have the lawful authority to share that confidential information with the GC.
-In particular, it will be lawful in circumstances where: - The sharing was necessary for the purpose of the Commissioner discharging their functions (section 132(2)(c)); - The sharing was made for the purposes of criminal or civil proceedings, however arising (section 132(2)(e)); and - The sharing was necessary in the public interest, taking into account the rights, freedoms and legitimate interests of any person (section 132(2)(f)). - 22.
-The Commissioner will therefore be permitted to share information with the GC in circumstances where it has determined that it is reasonably necessary to do so in furtherance of one of those grounds outlined at paragraph 21.
-In doing so, the Commissioner will identify the function of the GC with which that information may assist, and assess whether that function could reasonably be achieved without access to the particular information in question.
-In particular, where the information proposed for sharing with the GC amounts to personal data the Commissioner will consider whether it is necessary to provide it in an identifiable form in order for the GC to perform its functions, or whether disclosing it in an anonymised form would suffice.
+Section 132(2) of the DPA 2018 sets out the circumstances in which the Commissioner will have the lawful authority to share that confidential information with the LSS.
+In particular, it will be lawful in circumstances where: - The sharing was necessary for the purpose of the Commissioner discharging her functions (section 132(2)(c)); - The sharing was made for the purposes of criminal or civil proceedings, however arising (section 132(2)(e)); and - The sharing was necessary in the public interest, taking into account the rights, freedoms and legitimate interests of any person (section 132(2)(f)). - 21.
+The Commissioner will therefore be permitted to share information with the LSS in circumstances where it has been determined that it is reasonably necessary to do so in furtherance of one of those grounds outlined at paragraph 20.
+In doing so, the Commissioner will identify the function of the LSS with which that information may assist, and assess whether that function could reasonably be achieved without access to the particular information in question.
+In particular, where the information proposed for sharing with the LSS amounts to personal data the Commissioner will consider whether it is necessary to provide it in an identifiable form in order for the LSS to perform its functions, or whether disclosing it in an anonymised form would suffice. - 22.
+If information to be disclosed by the Commissioner was received by her in the course of discharging her functions as a designated enforcer under the Enterprise Act 2002, any disclosure shall be made in accordance with the restrictions set out in Part 9 of that Act.

-- 23. If information to be disclosed by the Commissioner was received by them in the course of discharging their functions as a designated enforcer under the Enterprise Act 2002, any disclosure shall be made in accordance with the restrictions set out in Part 9 of that Act. - 24.
-Where information is to be disclosed by either party for law enforcement purposes under section 35(4) or (5) of the DPA then they will only do so in accordance with an appropriate policy document as outlined by section 42 of the DPA. - 25.
-Where a request for information is received by either party under data protection laws or FOIA, the recipient of the request will seek the views of the other party as described in the FOIA section 45 Code of Practice, where the information being sought under the request includes information obtained from, or shared by, the other party.
+- 23. Where information is to be disclosed by either party for law enforcement purposes under section 35(4) or (5) of the DPA 2018 then they will only do so in accordance with an appropriate policy document as outlined by section 42 of the DPA. - 24.
+Where a request for information is received by either party under data protection laws or a freedom of information request, the recipient of the request will seek the views of the other party as described in the FOIA section 45 Code of Practice, where the information being sought under the request includes information obtained from, or shared by, the other party.
 However the decision to disclose or withhold the information (and therefore any liability arising out of that decision) remains with the party in receipt of the request as Data Controller in respect of that data.